Nguyễn dynasty: Decline of the Nguyễn dynasty

 Over the next forty years, Vietnam was ruled by two further independent emperors Thiệu Trị (r.
 1841–1847) and Tự Đức (r.
 1848–1883).
 Thiệu Trị or Prince Miên Tông, was the eldest son of Emperor Minh Mạng.
 His six-year reign showed a significant decrease in Catholic persecution.
 With the population growing fast from 6 million in the 1820s to 10 million in 1850, the attempts at agricultural self sufficiency were proving unworkable.
 Between 1802 and 1862, the court had faced 405 minor and large revolts of peasants, political dissents, ethnic minorities, Lê loyalists (people that were loyal to the old Lê Duy dynasty) across the country, this made responding to the challenge of European colonisers significantly more challenging.

 In 1845, the American warship USS Constitution landed in Đà Nẵng, taking all local officials hostage with the demands that Thiệu Trị free imprisoned French bishop Dominique Lefèbvre.
 In 1847, Thiệu Trị had made peace with Siam, but the imprisonment of Dominique Lefebvre offered an excuse for French and British aggression.
 In April the French navy attacked the Vietnamese and sank many Vietnamese ships in Đà Nẵng, demanding the release of Lefèbvre.
-Angered by the incident, Thiệu Trị ordered all European documents in his palace to be smashed, and all European caught on Vietnamese land were to immediate execution.
+Angered by the incident, Thiệu Trị ordered all European documents in his palace to be smashed, and all Europeans caught on Vietnamese land were to be immediately executed.
 In autumn, two British warships of Sir John Davis arrived in Đà Nẵng and attempted to force a commercial treaty on Vietnam, but the emperor refused.
 He died a few days later of apoplexy.